How to Use This Book

 A part of “How to Build Thriving Start-up Ecosystems: Six Information Patterns for Success.

-In reading this book as a whole you should come away with a better understanding of the theory and practical application of information patterns to develop successful entrepreneurship ecosystems.
-For readers most interested in the general theory, please feel free to read straight through.
-For Community Information Designers who want to implement the book’s strategies in their communities, I would recommend to do a first read through to understand the overall ideas and then come back to this section before implementing any of the suggestions outlined in later chapters.
+There are several ways to read this book.
+For readers most interested in the general theory of information patterns, feel free to read straight through and skip this section.
+For Community Information Designers who want to implement this book’s strategies in their communities, I would recommend to do a first read through to understand the overall ideas and then come back to this section before implementation.
+This section outlines how to collect baseline data on the current state of founders in the ecosystem to help CIDs quantify the impact of implementations made.

 Baseline Data At Individual Events